s5/pyspannerdb/README.md

    you start a transaction
  - Some queries (e.g. information schema) will not work inside a readWrite transaction
  - There's no such thing as auto-increment or automatic IDs (more on that later)
+ - UPDATE ..
+WHERE .. isn't supported.
+The specified columns must include the primary key columns

 This all makes writing a generic SQL-based connector difficult, so there are the following caveats when using this: